samuelcg20/ip/docs/README.md

 # S.AI User Guide

-> :information_source: S.AI (pronounced “sigh”) is a lightweight, offline task assistant with a friendly chat-style interface.
+> information_source: S.AI (pronounced “sigh”) is a lightweight, offline task assistant with a friendly chat-style interface.
 Add todos, deadlines, and events; search, mark, unmark, and delete tasks; and have everything saved locally.

 ## Introduction